-All students at Rutlish are supported via QFT in class.
-Students who are not making progress despite the use of QFT are identified by their teacher and Head of Year to the SENDco.
-If there is evidence of a SEND need across the curriculum and subjects, the SENDco conducts an investigation.
-Following this investigation recommendations are made and if the students requires interventions that are additional and different from his peers, he is placed on the SEND register under the category Additional Needs (K).
-If despite these interventions the students continue to fall behind their peers and fail to make progress in line with their abilities, the school will work collaboratively with parents/carers and outside agencies to apply for an Educational Health Care Plan.
+All students at are supported with in class inclusive teaching strategies.
+Student's who are not making progress are identified by their teacher, Head of Department and Head of Year who refer their concerns to the SENDco and the SEND team.

+If there is evidence of a SEND need across the curriculum, the SENDco conducts an investigation.
+Following this investigation, it is possible that-additional support is provided to support learning and progress, which is additional to and different from their peers.
+The student is placed on the SEND register under the category Additional Needs (K).
+If the student requires further support, despite these interventions, to make progress, the school may work collaboratively with parents/carers and outside agencies to apply for an Educational Health Care Plan.
 The school works closely with parents/carers and students to provide support and monitor each student's progress towards meeting targets set in Plans and Annual Reviews.
-Parents are invited to contact the SENDCO prior to entry if they have concerns regarding their child.
+Parents/carers are invited to contact the SENDco prior to entry if they have concerns regarding their child.